forter/security-101-for-saas-startups/readme.md

 * Most products have an export/import functionality, which makes it easier to setup

-* There are extra protection products on top of an antivirus called EDR (Cyberreason, BlackCobalt) but these are ussually costly.
+* There are extra protection products on top of an antivirus called EDR (Cyberreason, BlackCobalt) but these are usually costly.

 ### Physical Security